benmvp/slides/2019/cssconfeu/webdev.md

   * _One dangling commas would break **everything**_
 - Our code goes thru an incredible journey from idea to Production
 - **VSCode:** Editors like VSCode that make writing code so much easier
-  * Intellisense, unused code warning, extensions
+  * Intellisense, warnings for typos, extensions
 - **Github:** Like table stakes now, but we didn't have version control
   * It existed but only w/in the biggest of companies
   * Imagine just 2 people working on the site at the same person